 Has Anyone Ever Recovered From Mesothelioma?

-There is not a cure for mesothelioma yet, but even with a poor prognosis, some survivors have beaten the odds and are still thriving a decade or more after their diagnosis.
+There is no cure for mesothelioma yet, but even with a poor prognosis, some survivors have beaten the odds and are still thriving a decade or more after their diagnosis.

 Here are a few of their stories:

-• Julie Gundlach was diagnosed with peritoneal mesothelioma at the age of 35 after secondhand asbestos exposure.
-She has survived for over 17 years, and her cancer is no longer progressing.
+- Julie Gundlach was diagnosed with peritoneal mesothelioma at the age of 35 after secondhand asbestos exposure.
+She has survived for 19+ years, and her cancer is no longer progressing.

-• Alexis Kidd has survived peritoneal mesothelioma for over 16 years.
+- Alexis Kidd is an 18+ year survivor of peritoneal mesothelioma.
 She continues to enjoy life with her husband and rescue cats.

 As medical research continues to progress, new developments in mesothelioma are providing hope to patients and their families.